nickbrandt/GitLab/doc/user/project/operations/feature_flags.md

 NOTE: **NOTE**
-We'd highly recommend you to use the [Environment](../../../ci/environments.md) feature as well in order to quickly skim which flag is enabled on per environment.
+We'd highly recommend you to use the [Environment](../../../ci/environments.md) feature in order to quickly assess which flag is enabled per environment.

 ## Integrating with your application